cohensbw/cohensbw.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Postdoctoral Researcher @ The University of Tennessee, Knoxville
+subtitle: Research Assistant Professor @ The University of Tennessee, Knoxville

 profile:
   align: right